Table of Contents

-When it comes to simple side dishes, these plantains are as good as it gets.
-You don’t need much to make the best fried plantains.
-They are incredibly easy to make with just 2 ingredients!
+You don’t need much to make the best fried sweet plantains.
+They are incredibly easy to make with just 2 ingredients.

 - Plantains: You’ll want your plantains to be super ripe for this dish.
-The blacker, the better.
+Ripe plantains are dark yellow with lots of black spots.

-- Size: Plantains tend to be larger than bananas.
+- Size: Plantains tend to be larger than bananas and are harder in texture.

-- Sweetness: Bananas are sweet when raw or cooked, whereas plantains are not eaten raw.
-They have a bit of a drier & starchier texture, but they become super soft, sweet and delicious once they are left to ripen (the outside will turn black) and then you cook them!
+- Sweetness: Bananas are sweet when raw or cooked, whereas plantains are not eaten raw and must be cooked.
+Plantains have a bit of a drier & starchier texture, but they become super soft, sweet and delicious once they are left to ripen (the outside will turn black) and then you cook them!

-- Skin: Plantains have a tougher exterior than bananas do, and they’re slightly less curved.
+- Skin: Plantains have a tougher exterior than bananas do, and they’re usually slightly less curved.

 - Melt Butter: In a non-stick skillet over medium heat, melt your butter.

 - Cook Plantains: Add plantains in a single layer (you will have to do multiple batches).
-Cook plantains on each side, for about 2-3 minutes, or until they reach a caramelized brown color.
+Cook plantains on each side, until they reach a caramelized brown color.

-- Beans: Serve your Tostones with black beans for a delicious sweet and savory combo.
+- Beans: Serve your fried sweet plantains with red beans or black beansย for a delicious sweet and savory combo.
+While they are Mexican, Charro Beans will also pair great.

 How to Store Leftovers